 Seating at Cushing Memorial Ampitheatre

-Most of the ampitheater is General Seating (i.e., First Come, First Served, or Unassigned): Claim Your Rocks for they day!
-The Ampitheater Opens at 9 am each performance day.
+Most of the ampitheatre is General Seating (i.e., First Come, First Served, or Unassigned): Claim Your Rocks for they day!
+The Ampitheatre Opens at 9 am each performance day.

 Hike, Bike, Bus, or Drive to the Mountain Play